konradzb/konradz.github.io/_posts/2025-11-1-DLL-Injection-Guide.md

 ## 2. Detection Mechanisms: Procmon and Process Explorer

-First, we need an example of the user application, service, and other program that does not work as standalone application, it needs to load aditional modules - DLL binaries.
+First, we will need an example of the application that does not work as standalone application and loads aditional modules - DLL binaries.
 For that purpose we will use simple service (run with the highest privileges - NT AUTHORITY\SYSTEM).
 It is a PoC service, so the only importat thing it does, it tries to load DLL using `LoadLibraryA" every 5 seconds.
 ```C
 while (true) {
     HMODULE hModule = LoadLibraryA("vulnerable.dll");